-Later, the fight choreographer of the second series of the TV show, featuring Yorozuya Kinnosuke, visited the Hekiunkan and impressed with the movements of the tradition spent some time learning the kata of the school.
-In the final series of this TV show actual kata from the tradition are performed and referenced in amongst the other more stylized movements.
+Later, the fight choreographer of the 1970s TV series, featuring Yorozuya Kinnosuke, visited the Hekiunkan and impressed with the movements of the tradition spent some time learning the kata of the school.
+In the third and final season, kata from the tradition are performed and referenced in among the other more stylized movements.

 Ogami's second weapon is a two piece bamboo staff that connects together with a retractable blade at both ends.
 Each part is on top of the cart that makes it look like handrails.

 A crude wooden baby cart which Daigorō rides in, the cart is rigged with all sorts of deadly contraptions.
 From a repeating Japanese musket rifle stored inside the cart with a front that opens to reveal the weapon, to a iron plate on the bottom of the cart that can withstand musket balls.
 The cart is also able to float on water and can act as a sled.

 The manga series was made into a six-film series (1972 to 1974) starring actor Wakayama Tomisaburo as Ogami Itto.